WhiteStyx/WhiteStyx/README.md

 ## Hi There
 Hello!
-My name is Luas Adil Kurniawan, I'm a game programmer mainly using Unity.
+My name is Luas Adil Kurniawan, I'm a passionate game programmer mainly using Unity.
 Currently an active student at Binus University, majoring in Game Application and Technology.
-I aspire to be an expert at game programming and are always learning more everyday.
+I strive to be better at game programming and are always learning more everyday.

 ## ✨Featured Projects